regolith-labs/ore-cli/README.md

 There are 2 other settings:
 COINGECKO_APIKEY: This will be used to lookup the ORE & SOL price from coingecko to convert the value of your wallet into dollars.
-ELECTRICITY_CODE_PER_KILOWATT_HOUR: This will be used to calculate the cost of electricity for each miner if the have a MINER_WATTAGE setting specified.
+ELECTRICITY_COST_PER_KILOWATT_HOUR: This will be used to calculate the cost of electricity for each miner if the have a MINER_WATTAGE setting specified.

 ## Setting up a wallet
 Each miner requires a unique wallet to mine to because of the staking mechanism.
 It is pointless to mine the same wallet on multiple miners.
 You can create a new wallet for use with ore-cli using the script below.
 Note that devnet wallet are not interchangeable with mainnet wallets and your RPC URL dictates what network the new wallet will be valid on.